Me.jpg

 While visiting Kyoto recently, Magda and I stopped in at a retrospective of the work of French photographer Robert Doisneau at the Kahitsukan museum.

-The work is organized into five sections - enfants, amoureux, bistrots, la rue, artistes - all of which Doisneau treats with respect and humor.
+The work is organized into five sections - Enfants, Amoureux, Bistrots, La Rue and Artistes - all of which Doisneau treats with both respect and humor.

 Over the years, I've come to appreciate how well the Kahitsukan presents the work of well-known artists in a new light.
 Particularly photographers from the era before color.

-Like previous shows we've seen there, this exhibition was produced with respect and care.
+Like previous shows we've seen there, this exhibition was produced with great attention to detail.
 The selection of prints and their presentation in the galleries.
 The design of the show's posters and tickets.
 And of course, the exhibition catalog.

 The catalog was published by the museum's in-house press, in a format consistent with previous shows we've seen there.
 We now have a small pile of Kahitsukan show catalogs on our bookshelf including Pentti Sammallahti, Martine Franck and Elliott Erwitt.

-One of our favorite permanent features is the light garden on the fifth floor, which functions a little like a Turrell room with a one-tree forest inside.
+One of our favorite features is the light garden on the fifth floor, which works a little like a Turrell room with a one-tree forest inside.
 It is definitely worth a look if you make it to the museum.

 http://www.kahitsukan.or.jp/frame.html